COCO-FP/COCO-FP/README.md

-# False Positive Assessment for COCO Detectors: A Dataset and Benchmark
+# From COCO to COCO-FP: A Deep Dive into Background False Positives for COCO Detectors
 ![image](./figures/distribution.png)

 ## Data download